Woman found dead inside Greenville Co. apartment - NewsBreak

 WYFF4.com

+South Carolina man beats 82-year-old mom to death with table leg, deputies say

-GREENVILLE COUNTY, S.C.
-(TCD) -- A 47-year-old man was arrested in North Carolina after allegedly beating his 82-year-old mother to death with a table leg.
-On Monday, Feb.
-6, the Greenville County Sheriff’s Office responded to Hickory Ridge Apartments on Wade Hampton Boulevard, where they found the unresponsive victim.
+GREENVILLE COUNTY, S.C. — A Greenville County man is accused of beating his mother to death with a table leg, according to an arrest warrant.
+Deputies said they were called to the Hickory Ridge Apartments on Wade Hampton Boulevard in Greenville about 11:30 p.m.
+Monday.
+They said they found...

 Victim in fatal apartment stabbing identified